 Whether the development provides measures to prevent erosion of natural features, including banks, streambeds and adjoining land.

 Whether sewage, sullage, stormwater and other wastes can be treated on site without polluting waterways or ground water.

+Whether the proposed development restores or enhances the natural environment in a way that will contribute to improving the quality and quantity of water in the catchment.